xuanzee/PUI2016_fb55/HW1_fb55/README.md

 ## On NYU classes please turn in your github account name where the repositories you will create in this and the following homework sets will be hosted.

+## Create a directory HW1_\<netID> on your github repo and check the assignments there as directed.
+Remember to include a directory readme called README.md which briefly describes the homework, who you worked with, and what your contribution was.
+You will not be penalized if you had troubles, and you were mostly, or even entirely just trying to understand with your classmates help!
+But you must state so in the README.md. **If what you say is not consistent with what your classmates say in their README.md we will investigate the inconsistency, and you may loose points.**

 # Assigned Reading:

 What is the question?
 Jeff Leek & Roger D. Peng